skrillfalconblast/bantopia/README.md

 # Showcase
 Quick tour around my site's past and present, made of random screenshots I accidentally saved (Thank God).
-See notes at the end.
+See notes at the end for info about the future of Bantopia.

 ## Earlier Home
 ![Earlier version of the home page](website_showcase/earlier_home.png)